Marietta Paternity And Legitimation Rights Attorneys

 Legitimation Is A Necessary Step To Official Fatherhood

 When a baby is born to a married couple, Georgia law automatically recognizes the husband as the father.
 When a baby is born out of wedlock, however, the biological father is not automatically acknowledged.
-An order of legitimation bestows that recognition as the legal father, the same as if he had been married to the mother.
+An order of legitimation bestows recognition upon him as the legal father, just as if he had been married to the mother.

 Legitimation is a legal action.
 It is the only way, other than marrying the mother of a child, that the father of a child born in the state of Georgia may establish legal rights to his child.